 C.4.2 Standing Reassignments

-Standing reassignments are made for the college articulation officer, faculty directors, and coordinators of learning and resource centers.
+Standing reassignments are made for positions that are required by law, regulations, or accreditation standardsthe college articulation officer, faculty coordinators, and coordinators of learning and resource centers.
 Reassigned time shall be provided as specified below.